lance-gg/lance/docs/guide.md

-# Overview

-The architecture of a multiplayer game must meet the requirements and challenges presented in the prologue "Why is making a multiplayer game so hard".
+The architecture of a multiplayer game must meet the requirements and challenges presented in the {@tutorial prologue} "why is making a multiplayer game so hard".
 The architecture cannot wish away these facts: that network delays exist, the delay durations are not consistent or predictable, that players can suddenly disconnect, or that client code cannot be trusted.

 These requirements lead to some basic architectural principles: